The Idaho Teaching and Certification Resource

 Idaho Teacher Testing Requirements

-Before applying for an Idaho teaching license, it is necessary to successfully pass the applicable Praxis II assessment(s).
+Before applying for Idaho Teachers Licensing, it is necessary to successfully pass the applicable Praxis II assessment(s).
 Most subject/grade areas require two tests.
 Some of these tests can be taken on a computer at a designated center while some are paper tests.
 Test centers and testing dates are also accessible from this site.
 It is also important to note that it is possible to retake Praxis assessments in an effort to improve an undesirable score.

 Idaho Teacher Salary and Jobs